consolidation/annotated-command/README.md

 Commandfiles may provide hooks in addition to commands.
 A commandfile method that contains a @hook annotation is registered as a hook instead of a command.
 The format of the hook annotation is:
 ```
-@hook type commandname|annotation
+@hook type target
 ```
+The hook **type** determines when during the command lifecycle this hook will be called.
+The available hook types are described in detail below.

+The hook **target** specifies which command or commands the hook will be attached to.
+There are several different ways to specify the hook target.

-The commandname may be the command's primary name (e.g. `my:command`), it's method name (e.g. myCommand) or any of its aliases.
+- The command's primary name (e.g. `my:command`) or the command's method name (e.g. myCommand) will attach the hook to only that command.

-If an annotation is given instead, then this hook function will run for all commands with the specified annotation.
+- An annotation (e.g. `@foo`) will attach the hook to any command that is annotated with the given label.
+- If the target is omitted, then the hook will be attached to every command defined in the same class as the hook implementation.

 There are ten types of hooks supported: